 - Lesson #5: Experimentation and continuous learning are essential at all levels

 - Lesson #6: Leaders need to shift from authority to partnership

 Most businesses start shifting to Agile without understanding it clearly.
 There are two reasons you need to delve deeper.

 The first is expectations.
-You need to understand how this set of rules works in order to define a clear-cut intended outcome.
-Even in software development, we start a new project by acquainting our clients with the basics of Agile terminology and workflows – we wrote a step-by-step guide, stated another way, an Agile tutorial, that helps people understand what to expect from the process and determine areas of responsibility.
+You need to understand how Agile works to define an intended outcome.
+Even in software development, we start a new project by acquainting our clients with the basics of Agile terminology and workflows.
+We even wrote a step-by-step guide to Agile.
+It has everything you need to know about Agile, including, what to expect from the process and how to determine areas of responsibility.

-One of the authors of Agile Manifesto, Dave Thomas says that to improve the agility of the whole organization, you should follow a cycle of simple actions, namely:
+Agile Manifesto lays out the founding principles of this process.
+One of its authors, Dave Thomas, says that to improve the agility of the whole organization, you should follow a cycle of simple actions: